-In this respect, several mechanisms have been described in the literature that give rise to peaks in the absorption probability, such as the diffraction-mediated selective adsorption (DMSAR)~\cite{Sanz2007,Bortolani1986,Medina2008,Sanz2007} and the selective adsorption resonance (SAR)~\cite{Sanz2007,Miret2001,Benedeck1983}.
-To disentangle these mechanisms, we follow previous work in assuming that the intermediate state to which the incident wave packet couples can be approximately described in separable from, that is, $\Psi(X,Y,Z)\simeq f(X)g(Y)h(Z)$.
-In the DMSAR mechanism, the energy transfer between the $Z$ and $\{X,Y\}$ degrees of freedom of the incident wave packet occurs through a diffraction process.
-The first order diffraction process for H impinging on W(110) corresponds to $\Delta E\approx$~12 (16)~meV for the $X$ ($Y$) directions.
+In the DMSAR mechanism, the energy transfer between the $Z$ and $\{X,Y\}$ degrees of freedom of the incident wave-packet occurs through a diffraction process.
+The first order diffraction processes for H impinging on W(110) corresponds to $\Delta E\approx$~12 (16)~meV for the $X$ ($Y$) directions.
 Fig.~\ref{fig:stickisotopes}(a) depicts the absorption curve of hydrogen on W(110) for $E_{\rm in }$<~400~meV.
-The golden vertical lines mark the energy of the four lowest allowed diffraction processes.
+The golden vertical lines mark the energy of the two lowest allowed diffraction processes.
 Based on the previous discussion of the classical results, these are likely responsible for the resonance structure that is observed for $E_{\rm in }\lesssim$~20~ meV.
-While for the DMSAR mechanism a corrugated potential is the only ingredient needed, a more spectacular resonance effect can occur, called SAR or focused sticking~\cite{Bortolani1986,Sanz2007}, if the potential supports also bound states.
-In this case, it is possible to interchange energy between the perpendicular and transversal degrees of freedom of the incident atom at channels that are forbidden by diffraction, when bound states are present in the surface for the perpendicular degrees of freedom.
+While for the DMSAR mechanism a corrugated potential is the only ingredient needed, a more spectacular resonance effect can occur, called focused SAR or focused sticking,~\cite{Bortolani1986,Sanz2007} if the potential supports also traversal bound states.
+In this case, it is possible to interchange energy between the perpendicular and transversal degrees of freedom of the incident atom at channels that are forbidden by diffraction, when bound states are present in the surface for the transversal degrees of freedom.
 In Fig.~\ref{fig:stickisotopes}, panels (a)-(c), red vertical lines mark the energies corresponding to bound states of H/D/T atoms at the hollow adsorption position of the W(110).
-For increasing energy, they correspond to the zero point energies and excitations with one vibrational quantum in the $X$ and $Y$ degrees of freedom (see appendix~\ref{app:vib}, for more details).
+For increasing energy, they correspond to the zero point energies and excitations with one vibrational quantum in the $\{X,Y\}$ degrees of freedom (see appendix~\ref{app:vib}, for more details).
 Starting with H [see panel (a)], the energies of its vibrational spectra at W(110) surface help to explain the resonances appearing around values of $E_{\rm in}\sim 40$ meV and $\sim 125$~meV.
 Here we do not use the equal sign as the actual resonances arise from the coupling to the eigenstates of the full Hamiltonian.
-Finally, processes involving DMSAR in one of the degrees of freedom and SAR in the other one are also possible.
+Finally, processes involving DMSAR in one of the degrees of freedom and focused SAR in the other one are also possible.
 In the figure, the energy of such processes is marked by green lines and help to explain the resonances that appear around $E_{\rm in }= 70$~meV (high intensity) and 140~meV (weak intensity).
-Note that only ${\rm XY}$ bound states for the most stable position of H at the surface have been considered.
+Note that only transversal bound states for the most stable position of H at the surface have been considered.
 However, the PES supports more transversal bound states, e.g. localized at SB and LB high-symmetry positions, that add complexity to the resonance structure that is observed in that range of energies.